Opt-outs in the European Union: Economic and Monetary Union stage III (Eurozone) – Denmark

 All member states other than Denmark have either adopted the euro or are legally bound to do so.
 The Maastricht Treaty of 1992 included protocols on the UK (a member state at the time) and Denmark giving them opt-outs with the right to decide if and when they would join the euro.
-Denmark subsequently notified the Council of the European Communities of their decision to opt out of the euro, and this was included as part of the 1992 Edinburgh Agreement, a Decision of Council, reached following the Maastricht Treaty's initial rejection in a 1992 Danish referendum.
+Denmark subsequently notified the Council of the European Communities of their decision to opt-out of the euro, and this was included as part of the 1992 Edinburgh Agreement, a Decision of Council, reached following the Maastricht Treaty's initial rejection in a 1992 Danish referendum.
 The purpose of the agreement was to assist in its approval in a second referendum, which it did.
-The Danish decision to opt out was subsequently formalized in an amended protocol as part of the Lisbon Treaty.
+The Danish decision to opt-out was subsequently formalized in an amended protocol as part of the Lisbon Treaty.

 In 2000, the Danish electorate voted against joining the euro in a referendum by a margin of 53.2% to 46.8% on a turnout of 87.6%.

 While the remaining states are all obliged to adopt the euro eventually by the terms of their accession treaties, since membership in the Exchange Rate Mechanism is a prerequisite for euro adoption, and joining ERM is voluntary, these states can ultimately control the timing of their adoption of the euro by deliberately not satisfying the ERM requirement.

 Area of freedom, security and justice

-Denmark and Ireland have opt-outs from the area of freedom, security and justice in general, while Poland has a partial opt-out from enforcement of the Charter of Fundamental Rights only.
+Denmark and Ireland have opt-outs from the area of freedom, security and justice in general, while Denmark and Ireland have opt-outs from the Schengen Agreement and Poland has an opt-out from the applicability of the Charter of Fundamental Rights.

-The United Kingdom also had opt-outs in all these policies prior to its withdrawal from the European Union in 2020.
+The United Kingdom also had opt-outs from all of these policy areas prior to its withdrawal from the European Union in 2020.